 Ukraine and the West said the vote was an illegitimate attempt by Moscow to slice away a large part of the country, stretching from the Russian border to the Crimean Peninsula.
 A similar referendum took place in Crimea in 2014 before Moscow annexed it, a move that most of the world considered illegal.

-Election officials carried ballots to homes and set up mobile polling stations in the four-day voting period, with officials cited safety reasons.
+Citing safety reasons, election officials carried ballots to homes and set up mobile polling stations for the four-day voting period.
 Russian state TV showed one such election team accompanied by a masked police officer carrying an assault rifle.

 Ivan Fedorov, the Ukrainian mayor of Melitopol in the Zaporizhzhia region, told The Associated Press that Russians and residents of Crimea were brought into his city to urge people to vote.